StartArticlesReputation-Led Growth and the monetization of reputation by B2B startups

 Silas Colombo

-Silas Colombo is CCO and founder of MOTIM.
-Graduated in Journalism and with an MBA in Communication and Marketing Strategies from Cornell University, was responsible for developing communication campaigns for brands like Itaú, Volkswagen and the Organizing Committee of the Rio 2016 Olympic Games.
-In the accelerator, he is the communication director and has produced public relations strategies for over 200 innovation brands, technology and entrepreneurship, from startups to multinationals
+Silas Colombo is the CCO and founder of MOTIM.
+Graduated in Journalism with an MBA in Communication and Marketing Strategies from Cornell University, he was responsible for developing communication campaigns for brands such as Itaú, Volkswagen, and the Rio 2016 Olympic Games Organizing Committee.
+At the accelerator, he is the communications director and has developed public relations strategies for over 200 brands in innovation, technology, and entrepreneurship, ranging from startups to multinationals.

 RELATED ARTICLES